-- 16. The stakeholders who have an interest in the issue are: - a.
+- 16. The key stakeholders who have an interest in the issue are: - a.
 The media and the general public: The media and the public rely on the Government for accurate information.
 The Inquiry found that media and the public were misled.
-The Inquiry commented that the NZDF's response to the allegations "unfairly undermined public confidence in the accuracy of some aspects of the author's13 work".14 The issue relates to constitutional matters that touch on the New Zealand public generally.
+The Inquiry commented that the NZDF's response to the allegations "unfairly undermined public confidence in the accuracy of some aspects of the authors' 14 work".
+15 The issue relates to constitutional matters that touch on the New Zealand public generally.
 There is no data to suggest that any population groups would be disproportionately affected. - b.
-The Minister of Defence: The issue primarily affects the Minister of Defence's ability to exercise democratic oversight of the NZDF and in being accountable to Parliament.
+The Minister of Defence: The issue primarily affects the Minister of Defence's ability to facilitate democratic oversight of the NZDF and to be accountable to Parliament.
 In general, democratic oversight of the military goes further than ordinary ministerial responsibility for government departments, commensurate with national security requirements and the risk that uncontrolled armed forces can present to democracy.
 In addition, national security objectives may mean that public discussions can be curtailed placing a greater emphasis on the Minister's responsibility. - c.
-The Parliament: The issue also affects Parliament because it receives information from the Minister of Defence and the Minister is responsible to Parliament.
-The Inquiry found that Parliament received inaccurate information from the Minister, which undermined the constitutional principle of Ministerial accountability to Parliament. - International defence partners and commentators: New Zealand is party to a number of international treaties or conventions and is bound by customary international law.
-This means that international defence partners that the NZDF engages with and international bodies to whom New Zealand Government is accountable to will have an interest in both the NZDF's actions but how it's being overseen.
-At the stage, there has been no comment about the problem identified by the Inquiry from these stakeholders.
+The Parliament: The issue also affects Parliament because it receives information from the Minister of Defence.
+The Inquiry found that Parliament received inaccurate information from the Minister, which undermined the constitutional principle of ministerial accountability to Parliament. - International defence partners and international bodies: New Zealand is party to a number of international treaties or conventions and is bound by customary international law.
+This means that international defence partners that the NZDF engages with and international bodies to whom the New Zealand Government is accountable will have an interest in both the NZDF's actions and how it's being overseen. - e.
+The NZDF: The NZDF would be subject to the IGD's oversight in order to address the problem identified by the Inquiry.
+Being the subject of oversight would require resourcing from NZDF to meet compliance obligations and may draw attention to its activities from time to time.